 - When two API services use the same service ID, the API Gateway considers the services to be clones (i.e. two instances for the same service).
-An incoming API request can be routed to either of them. - The same service ID should be set only for multiple API service instances for API scalability. - The service ID value must contain only lowercase alphanumeric characters. - The service ID cannot contain more than 40 characters. - The service ID is linked to security resources.
+An incoming API request can be routed to either of them. - The same service ID should be set only for multiple API service instances for API scalability. - The service ID value must contain only lowercase alphanumeric characters. - The service ID cannot contain more than 40 characters.

+• The service ID is linked to security resources.
 Changes to the service ID require an update of security resources.

-• If the customer system administrator sets the service ID to monitoringpr1, the API URL in the API Gateway appears as the following URL:
+- If the customer system administrator sets the service ID to monitoringpr1, the API URL in the API Gateway appears as the following URL: - If customer system administrator sets the service ID to authenticationprod1, the API URL in the API Gateway appears as the following URL: